 You can edit files and commit then using one of the following line endings:

-You might get a message from git status as “LF will be replaced by CRLF”.
+You might get a message from git status like this: “LF will be replaced by CRLF”.
+And if you check your git diff you might see ^M throughout the file at the end of each line.

-Then you can change how Git behaves (see next section) or change your IDE’s LF/CRLF setting.
+To solve this, you can change how Git behaves (see next section).
+Or hange your IDE’s LF/CRLF setting.

 $ git config --global core.autocrlf input